Start > Theory & regulations > Motorway & clearway

 • Exception: Class I mopeds (45 km/h) are forbidden.

-• Drive a tractor or heavy equipment.
+• Drive a tractor.

 Risks associated with motorways